sipgate-io/io-labs-crm-example/README.md

 To be able to launch this example, navigate to a directory where you want the example service to be stored.
 In a terminal, you can clone this repository from GitHub and install all required dependencies using `npm install`.
 (If you want to run it in production, use `npm install --only=production` to ignore dev dependecies.)

+Please provide a `contacts.json` file in the root directory, for an example look at `contacts.example.json`.

 ```bash
 git clone https://github.com/sipgate-io/io-labs-display-incoming-calls
 cd io-labs-display-incoming-calls